voxeet/comms-sdk-react-native/docs/interfaces/internal.User.md

 [internal](../modules/internal.md).User

-The User interface gathers information the local participant that belongs to the current session.
+The User interface gathers information about the local participant that belongs to the current session.

 ## Table of contents